 The forum search option Search for all terms or use query as entered is selected by default which combines your entered words with a logical AND.
 With that search option you can also run a search with your own logical rules as described left to the edit field.
 The option Search for any terms combines the entered words with a logical OR.

-You should also select the Syntax Highlighting forum at Search in forums: before you start your search to focus the search on topics of this forum.
+You should also select the Find/Replace/Regular Expressions forum at Search in forums: before you start your search to focus the search on topics of this forum.

 If you can't find a topic which helps you in this forum, select UltraEdit at Search in forums: and run the search(es) again.
-Maybe your task cannot be done with syntax highlighting features and so a macro or script solution is required and maybe the macro or script solution you also need is posted already.
+Maybe your task cannot be done with a single (regex) find/replace and so a macro or script solution is required and maybe the macro or script solution you also need is posted already.

-I'm pretty sure that 99% of all general syntax highlighting questions are answered already in the forum.
+I'm pretty sure that 98% of all general find/replace questions are answered already in the forum.
 So don't be too lazy to find the answer for a general question by yourself.
 The power forum members don't like it being used as search engines for lazy users.